 - Inability to extract & monetise high-value components in the gas (value-add limitations).

-Many of these indicative projects will ideally be conducted using novel, industrial scale research infrastructure established through the LNG Futures Facility, which will be a foundation project of the Future Energy Exports CRC.
-Details about the LNG Futures Facility, which is currently in Front End Engineering Design (FEED) thanks to funding from NERA, Chevron, Shell, Hyundai Heavy Industries and the University of Western Australia, can be found here.
+Many of these indicative projects will ideally be conducted using novel, industrial scale research infrastructure established through the Kwinana Energy Transformation Hub (KETH), which will be a foundation project of the Future Energy Exports CRC.
+Details about the KETH, which is currently in Front End Engineering Design (FEED), can be found here.